kabirshuvo/kabirshuvo/README.md

-- 👋 Hi, I’m @kabirshuvo
+- 👋 Hi, I’m @kabirshuvo;
-- 👀 I’m interested in pentesting
+- 👀 I’m interested in Front-End web development;
-- 🌱 I’m currently learning python and linux
+- 🌱 I’m currently learning HTML, Scss and JavaScript;
-- 💞️ I’m looking to collaborate on bugbounting
+- 💞️ I’m looking to collaborate on JavaScript;
 - 📫 How to reach me...
 Just email me at kabirshuvo19@gmail.com or u can call me on my mobile phone +8801717515631

 <!---